 The core language may be used independently of the presentation formats.
 However, neither the tabular format nor the graphical format can be used without the core language.
 Use and implementation of these presentation formats will be done on the basis of the core language.

 The tabular format and the graphical format are the first in an anticipated set of different presentation formats.
-These other formats may be standardized presentation formats or they may be proprietary presentation formats defined by TTCN-3 users themselves.
+These other formats should be standardized presentation formats or they may be proprietary presentation formats defined by TTCN-3 users themselves.
 These additional formats are not defined in the present document.

 TTCN-3 may optionally be used with TTCN-3 packages, which define additional concepts for specific purposes.